BuddyCount/BuddyCount/docs/architecture.md

 ![Backend stack](../src/archi_backend.png)

+## Pipelines & CICD

+We use GitHub Actions to run the unit tests and build the backend Docker image.

+We have two main pipelines:

+### Frontend pipeline

+This pipeline runs the unit tests and builds the frontend app.

+### Backend pipeline

+This pipeline runs the unit tests, verifies code formatting and checks linting.
+It then builds the backend Docker image, tags it with the version and pushes it to the GitHub Container Registry.

+### Deploy pipeline

+This pipeline is not implemented yet.
+Ideally, it will be triggered whenever something is merged into the main branch of either the frontend or the backend repository.
+It will then deploy the new version to the Azure VM by pulling the new Docker image and restarting the services.

 ## Deployments

 We deploy BuddyCount on an Azure VM.
 We use DuckDNS to get a domain name for the VM.
 We use Traefik as a reverse proxy to route the requests to the correct services.